-But I want to point something else out that is important here: Leonard has played 161 regular season and 26 playoff games for the Clippers since he left.
-(That’s over four seasons, so 328 possible regular season games.
+But I want to point something else out that is important here: Leonard has played 197 regular season and 26 playoff games for the Clippers since he left.
+(That’s over four and a half seasons, so 366 possible regular season games.
 Yes, he’s played in less than 50% of possible regular season games since he left the Raptors.)
 Yes, he took the Clippers to their first ever Western Conference Finals but, in the three other seasons, they lost in the second round, missed the playoffs and lost in the first round.
-There is already talk that the Clippers will not extend one or both of George and Leonard, and that this might make one or both unhappy so one of them might be available.
-This hasn’t exactly worked out for the Clippers.
-It’s silly to assume that, if the Raptors had somehow persuaded Leonard to stay for longer than a season, the Raptors would be in the Conference Finals every year.
-Kawhi doesn’t play.
+In the summer, there was talk that the Clippers will not extend one or both of George and Leonard, and that this might make one or both unhappy so one of them might be available.

 Kyle Lowry, PG, 32:

 Sign-and-trade in 2021 for Precious Achiuwa and Goran Dragic.

 The Lowry trade is one of the two transactions (on this list) where I think Raptors fans get really frustrated.
 (Now it’s three transactions, as of January.)
 The Raptors infamously missed the playoffs in the Orlando season and there is an alternate history in which Lowry was traded for something great at the 2021 trade deadline.